javujavichi/feedback-workshop/README.md

 # feedback-workshop
 Workshop for SoCraTes Conference to play with arch unit and enforce your architecture using Java

-## Instructions
+## Instructions for add-test-chaos branch

-This project has a few branches to play and work with arch unit, the main idea is to refactor each *chaos branch* using the available architecture tests.
-You can always add more tests or refactor the application in order to pass a test.

-### Activities in chaos branchs

-This section list different activities for the repository.
  Even when the code is not perfect it pretends to be treated as a real life project that was created by a lot of people collaborating togeather and now need to improve the architecture and organization of the project before adding a new domain.
-#### *add-test-chaos*

-This branch does not have any tests, helps the user to start with arch unit basic rules
+This branch does not have any tests, help the user to start with arch unit basic rules.

-#### *refactor-organization-chaos*

-This branch does have the test, but also is unorganized and to solve the mistery you need to place the files in the correct folders to pass the tests

-#### ...more branches to come...

 ## Set up your environment